Drone Operator Services

 What skills should a drone operator have?

-A drone operator needs expert piloting skills, a strong understanding of cinematography and composition, and thorough knowledge of Chinese aviation regulations and safety procedures.
-They must hold the required CAAC (Civil Aviation Administration of China) certifications and be able to operate confidently in varied weather conditions and complex environments.
+A drone operator needs skilled piloting, a strong grasp of cinematography and composition, and solid knowledge of Chinese aviation rules and safety steps.
+They must hold the needed CAAC (Civil Aviation Administration of China) certifications.
+They also have to fly with confidence in varied weather and tricky settings.

 How do you match a drone operator to my Chinese production?

-We consider your shot requirements, location environment, Chinese airspace regulations, and the type of aerial footage you need, then recommend CAAC (Civil Aviation Administration of China)-certified operators with relevant experience.
-We verify that they carry appropriate insurance and hold all necessary flight certifications for your shooting locations.
+We weigh your shot needs, the location, Chinese airspace rules, and the kind of aerial footage you want.
+From there we recommend CAAC (Civil Aviation Administration of China)-certified operators with the right experience.
+We also confirm they carry proper insurance and hold every flight certification your locations need.

 What equipment does a drone operator use?